1CloudHub/DevCraft-in-a-Box/README.md

 © 1CloudHub.
 All rights reserved.

-This project and its components are intended for internal demonstration purposes only and should not be used in production without review and security assessment.
+The materials and components herein are provided for demonstration purposes only.
+No portion of this project may be implemented in a live or production environment without prior technical assessment, security clearance, and explicit approval from 1CloudHub

 ---